There’s no doubt about it: if your dream is to work with cool brands, you need to have a kick-ass media kit.

 2. Too much or irrelevant info

-Media kits should be concise, to the point, and most of all relevant for marketers who want to work with you.
+Media kits should be short, to the point, and most of all relevant for brands who want to work with you.

 Don’t bury the good stuff under a pile of irrelevant information.